Best Waterproof Speakers Buying Guide: Welcome to TechRadar's round-up of the best waterproof and water-resistant speakers you can buy in 2018.

-Today, there are plenty of amazing Bluetooth speakers on the market, and they’re truly at the forefront of the mobile audio world.
-We’ve already covered the best Bluetooth speakers you can buy, but what if you’re looking for something that can get wet?
+Today, there are plenty of amazing Bluetooth speakers on the market, but what if you’re looking for something that can get wet?
 Sometimes, you need something that will survive a spill or a drop in the tub, and that’s why we’ve created this list of the best waterproof speakers on the market today.

 We get it – you don’t exactly plan on taking a swim with a Bluetooth speaker strapped to your back.
 That’d be ridiculous – but the peace of mind that you get when you know you won’t ruin your Bluetooth speaker by getting it wet is priceless.

 Now, if you go back a few years, waterproof speakers were pretty much a gimmick – they were inferior to regular speakers in pretty much every way.
 However, in 2018, that has thankfully been resolved.
 Manufacturers are busy coming up with tons of innovations to improve the design and sound of the best waterproof speakers.
 And if you take a look at the best waterproof speakers around right now, they not only sound amazing – but they last longer and are portable enough to fit in your gym bag.

 However, the first thing you’ll notice when you go on Amazon and search for ‘waterproof speakers’ is that the market for waterproof speakers is absolutely saturated right now.
 But don’t worry, we here on the TechRadar editorial team have compiled a list of the best waterproof speakers you can buy today.
 Every speaker on this list has been extensively tested and reviewed in-house so that you can be confident that you’re getting your money’s worth.

 A near-perfect balance between sound, features and price